upper waypoint

 How dangerous is H5N1 for humans?
 What are the symptoms?

-The second person infected with bird flu also experienced pink eye, but the third case reported new symptoms: a sore throat and a cough.
+In the CDC’s monitoring of three Texas farmworkers infected with bird flu earlier this year, two patients reported eye redness as their only symptoms, but the third case reported new symptoms: a sore throat and a cough.

-Since 1997, the CDC has confirmed a total of 909 H5N1 human infections worldwide.
+In April, the CDC confirmed over 900 H5N1 human infections worldwide since 1997.
 52% of those total cases have been fatal, confirming that H5N1 indeed has the potential to be very dangerous to humans.

 However, there’s an important context to this.
 For one thing, this number is a global total spanning a time period of over 25 years.
 Outbreaks have been scattered throughout the world, and health officials have quickly monitored infected individuals to reduce community spread as much as possible.